sarahfuchi/Data-Science/EDA (Explanatory Data Analysis)/README.md

 ![Exploratory data analysis](/images/breast_cancer/breast_cancer0.jpg)

-This project focuses on exploratory data analysis with a simple step-by-step explanation.

-This project uses Kaggle datasets and gets inspiration from public notebooks.
+This project focuses on exploratory data analysis with a simple step-by-step explanation and uses Kaggle datasets and gets inspiration from public notebooks.

 # Table of Contents
 1. [Chapter 1 - Project Overview](#ch1)